-- Identity Information: includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth, gender, national insurance number, video images (including CCTV footage);
+- Identity Information: includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth, gender, national insurance number, video images (including CCTV and other mobile device footage);

 - Contact Information: includes billing address, home address, email address and mobile and landline telephone numbers, landlord contacts details (if applicable);